 ASA Pool and Recreational Shotcrete Committee Position Statement #4

 Quality swimming pool construction can only consistently be a reality when the definition of quality is understood.
 To me, a quality structure is one that I can confidently say is watertight – a pool that does exactly what it is supposed to do: hold water.
 At the American Shotcrete Association, where I serve as Chair of the Pool and Recreational Shotcrete Committee, my fellow members and I are eager to hold ourselves to this standard.
-I am pleased to present to the Genesis community and readership a formal Position Statement on Watertight Shotcrete for Swimming Pools. – Bill Drakeley, SWD Master
+I am pleased to present to the GENESIS® community and readership a formal Position Statement on Watertight Shotcrete for Swimming Pools. – William T. Drakeley, Jr.

 Position Statement #4